Vedism

 Origins and Development

-Vedism, also known as the Vedic religion, dates back to around 1500-500 BCE and is considered the precursor to Hinduism.
-It was practiced by the early Indo-Aryan peoples, who composed the Vedas, the oldest sacred texts of Hinduism.
-The Vedic religion developed in the Indian subcontinent, particularly in the regions of present-day northwest India and the western Ganges plain.
+Vedism, also known as the Vedic religion, dates back to approximately 1500–500 BCE and is considered the precursor to modern Hinduism.
+This ancient tradition was practiced by the early Indo-Aryan peoples, who composed the Vedas, the oldest and most sacred texts of Hinduism.
+The Vedic religion flourished primarily in the Indian subcontinent, particularly in the regions of present-day northwest India and the western Ganges plain.

 -